openedx-unsupported/registrar/README.rst

 Using with Devstack
 -----------------

-The best way to run Registrar is within the edX Devstack: https://github.com/openedx/devstack.
+The best way to run Registrar is within the edX Devstack.
+You can set this up by following the instructions here: https://github.com/openedx/devstack.

-See the Devstack README for information on how to install and run Registrar.
+The devstack, once set up, will automatically pull this repo to your machine.

+Once your devstack is up and running, do the following:

+1. In a terminal, navigate to the devstack directory
+2. Run `make dev.pull.registrar`
+3. Run `make dev.provision.registrar`
+4. Run `make dev.up.registrar`
+5. Run `make dev.shell.registrar`
+6. In the registrar shell, run `./manage.py registrar migrate`
+7. In Docker, restart the registrar container.

 Using Standalone
 -----------------